mbackermann/dj-arthas/README.md

 ### `/help`
 - List bot's commands
 ### `/pause`
-- Pauses the current song.
+- Pauses the current track.
 ### `/ping`
 - Just a ping.
 I will reply with a pong.
 ### `/play [terms or url]`
-- Play a song based on your search terms or url
+- Play a track based on your search terms or url
 ### `/resume`
-- Resumes the current song
+- Resumes the current track
+### `/skip`
+- Skip the current track
 ### `/stop`
 - Stops the current queue and clears it